HamedHematian/SynCQG/README.md

-### Official Code for "Consistency Training by Synthetic Question Generation for Conversational Question Answering"
+### Official Code for "Consistency Training by Synthetic Question Generation for Conversational Question Answering" Paper

 #### Note: I made sure that code is not buggy right now, and it runs smoothly, but it may also be!
 Please note that I will be adding the code for training the Conversational Question Generation Module in the next days.